Guidance for employers, businesses and workers to manage the risk of transmission in the workplace whilst supporting the

-To support contact tracing, employers should consider introducing shift bubbles or shift buddies, if possible.
+To support contact tracing, employers could consider introducing shift bubbles or shift buddies, if possible.
 This means asking staff to work in pairs, or very small numbers (bubbles), so you can keep tabs on exactly who they have been in close contact with.
-Employees should not mix with anyone outside of their pairing or bubble whilst on your premises.

-If you have clients or customers visiting your site, you should also create a written log of their details when they arrive and list the members of staff who they will be meeting with.
+If you have clients or customers visiting your site, you could also create a written log of their details when they arrive and list the members of staff with who they will be meeting with.
 Businesses are also able to display NHS QR posters to allow customers and visitors to "check-in" using the NHS COVID-19 App.